Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Preliminaries

 \subsection{Notations}

-Throughout this paper, $F$ is a fixed global field of characteristic not $2$.
-That is, $F$ is either a number field or the field of rational functions of a smooth projective and geometrically connected algebraic curve $\sc$ over $\F_q$ where $q$ is not a power of $2$.
+Throughout this paper, $F$ denotes a fixed global field.
+That is, $F$ is either a number field or the field of rational functions of a smooth projective and geometrically connected algebraic curve $\sc$ over $\F_q$.